TheBarret/HMA/README.md

 Compare detected output features against ground truth will calibrate our model, using predefined config parameters located `core.py`.

+## License

+Open source, for the world to use how they see fit with the promise it be legal.

 ## Pipeline Architecture

 | Layer | Name | Output | Key Parameters | Dependencies |